Glossary

 Entra Agent ID (Preview)

-Identity construct that extends Microsoft Entra controls (Conditional Access, ID Protection, governance) to AI agents and agent users, providing unique identifiers and policy enforcement (What is Microsoft Entra Agent ID?, updated 2025-11-18).
+Identity construct that extends Microsoft Entra controls (Conditional Access, identity protection, governance, network controls) to AI agents and agent users, providing unique identifiers and policy enforcement.
+Microsoft Entra Agent ID is part of Microsoft Agent 365 and is in Frontier preview (What is Microsoft Entra Agent ID?, updated 2025-11-10).

 F